- Drowning is the 3rd leading cause of unintentional injury death worldwide, accounting for 7% of all injury-related deaths.

 - drowning death rates are highest in the WHO African Region, and are 10-13 times higher than those seen in the United Kingdom or Germany respectively.

 Despite limited data, several studies reveal information on the cost impact of drowning.
-In the USA, 45% of drowning deaths are among the most economically active segment of the population.
-Coastal drowning in the USA alone accounts for US$ 273 million each year in direct and indirect costs.
+In the United States of America, 45% of drowning deaths are among the most economically active segment of the population.
+Coastal drowning in the United States alone accounts for US$ 273 million each year in direct and indirect costs.
 In Australia and Canada, the total annual cost of drowning injury is US$ 85.5 million and US$ 173 million respectively.

 Age is one of the major risk factors for drowning.
 This relationship is often associated with a lapse in supervision.
-In general, children under 5 years of age have the highest drowning mortality rates worldwide.
-Canada and New Zealand are the only exceptions, where adult males drown at higher rates.
+Globally, the highest drowning rates are among children 1-4 years, followed by children 5-9 years.
+In the WHO Western Pacific Region children aged 5-14 years die more frequently from drowning than any other cause.

 Child drowning statistics from a number of countries are particularly revealing: